phetsims/phet-info/checklists/new_repo_checklist.md

 # Steps to create a new simulation

-- [ ] Create the repo: Go to https://github.com/phetsims, hit the "New" button.
+- [ ] Create the repo: Go to https://github.com/phetsims.
+Press the "New" button.
 Copy (with modifications) the description from another sim.
 Set visibility to "Public".
 DO NOT check the "Initialize this repository with a README" checkbox.
 Leave "Add .gitignore" and "Add a license" set to "None".
 (We don't want to create any files, because that will initialize the repo, which we need to defer to a later step.)
 - [ ] In perennial, `grunt create-sim --repo={{REPO}} --author="{{AUTHOR_STRING}}" --title="{{TITLE}}"`.
 This will create the file structure for the sim.
 - [ ] In the sim repo: `git init`
 - [ ] `git add * .gitignore`